EbrahimKaram/Lebanese-Polling-Stations/README.md

 Half a million requests were done in 3 hours and a half (500,000 to one million) 12137.335s
 In that time we got 412 more IDs

+### What is the distribution of National IDs
+I presume not all numbers are present.
+After checking 2 million IDs we have only around 2200 valid ids.
+I did histogram of the ids we have so far and it seemed pretty much uniformly distributed.

+### Getting the poll stations